You know what they say: Christmas is a time for giving!

-We did this even before we were on one income.
+We did this with both sides of our family even before we were on one income.

 It’s a nice way to spend more money on a nicer gift for someone else, and it allows you to receive one nicer gift instead of a bunch of things that you don’t really want or need.